cs50/labs/crack/README.md

 man crypt
 ```

 in the terminal.
 Take particular note of that program's mention of "salt".

-Per that "`man` page", you'll likely want to put
+In order to declare function `crypt` for use in your solution, you'll want to put

 ```
-#define _XOPEN_SOURCE
-#include <unistd.h>
+#include <crypt.h>
 ```

-at the top of your file in order to use `crypt`.
+at the top of your file.
 Use `pseudocode.txt` as a notepad for ideas as to how you should organize your program!

 ### Specification